solutioon/pcm/README.md

 # PCM
 Python Connection Manager

 When I started using MAC I missed putty connection manager.
-I decided I didn't want a complex tool, just needed a simple script to connect fastly to the list of machines I had in a file, and I also wanted to store the session automatically.
+I decided I didn't want such a complex tool, just needed a simple script to connect fastly to the list of machines I had in a file, and I also wanted to store the session automatically.

 This is the beginning and the mission of Python Connection Manager.